JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/Menu Procedures.md

 ### <a name="menuaddpopup"></a>MenuAddPopUp

-Adds a popup child menu to an existing menu.A popup menu is a small window that "pops up" when a menu item is highlighted.
+Adds a popup child menu to an existing menu.
+A popup menu is a small window that "pops up" when a menu item is highlighted.
 This allows nesting, and gives the user an opportunity to choose from "sub-menu" items.
 ```
 FUNCTION MenuAddPopUp (BYVAL hMenu AS HMENU, BYREF wszText AS WSTRING, BYVAL hPopUp AS HMENU, _
    BYVAL fState AS UINT, BYVAL item AS LONG = 0, BYVAL fByPosition AS BOOLEAN = FALSE) AS BOOLEAN